cbgithub7/NFR-Classification-ANN-MLP/README.md

 ## Accreditation

-The neural network implementation in this project was inspired by a design for a chatbot provided in a blog post.
-Unfortunately, the original source code is no longer accessible, and the author's name is unknown.
-We acknowledge the contribution of the original work to the development of this project.
+The neural network implementation in this project draws inspiration from a blog post titled ["A Neural Network in Python, Part 2"](https://iamtrask.github.io//2015/07/27/python-network-part2/) by Andrej Karpathy.
+The blog post provides insights into building neural networks using Python and serves as a valuable resource for understanding the underlying concepts.
+We express our gratitude to Andrej Karpathy for sharing this knowledge and contributing to the development of this project.